smartnfc/Android-MYSQL-Request/README.md

 This project is for send MYQL request from an Android device (1.5+)

+## Changelog

+10.11.2012 : Add Encryption of identifiers and response (will come : the encryption of the request)

 ## Getting Started

 - Download https://github.com/MichaelMinelli/Android-MYSQL-Request/archive/master.zip
+- Modify initialization vector and encryption key (16bits)
 - Upload the php file on your server
-- Add the java file to your project
+- Add the two java files to your project
+- Modify initialization vector and encryption key (16bits) in "MYSQL_Request.java" by the same value at the PHP file

-NO MODIFICATION OF THE CODE WILL BE NECESSARY
+NO OTHER MODIFICATION WILL BE NECESSARY

 ## Exemple of use